What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 Does Insurance Cover Treatment for Drug-Induced Psychosis?

-Yes, treatment for drug-induced psychosis is often covered by health insurance, particularly when it's part of an approved mental health or substance use treatment plan.
-Clear Steps Recovery can verify your insurance benefits before treatment begins, helping you understand what’s covered so you're supported every step of the way.
+Yes, treatment for drug-induced psychosis is often covered by health insurance, particularly when it is part of an approved mental health or substance use treatment plan.
+Clear Steps Recovery can verify your insurance benefits before treatment begins, helping you understand what is covered so you are supported every step of the way.

-If you or a loved one is struggling with drug-induced psychosis, know that recovery is possible — and you don’t have to face it alone.
-At Clear Steps Recovery, our team of compassionate professionals provides individualized care designed to treat both the immediate symptoms and the deeper causes of substance-related psychosis.
+If you or a loved one is struggling with drug-induced psychosis, know that recovery is possible — and you do not have to face it alone.
+At Clear Steps Recovery, our team of compassionate professionals — led by Dr. Richard A. Marasa, MD, MBA — provides individualized care designed to treat both the immediate symptoms and the deeper causes of substance-related psychosis.

 Learn About Clear Steps Recovery and How We Can Help You